kragen/derctuo/transaction-per-call.md

 message, such that a single cache invalidation notification will be sent to the reader when the previously-read value has been updated, so the reader can invalidate their cache.
-Since this is an optimization, it's okay if the invalidation messages aren't reliable, but for most usage scenarios it's best to discard the observer relationship after sending the invalidation message, so at most one invalidation packet (and one current-value packet) is sent per read packet.
+Since this is an optimization, it’s okay if the invalidation messages aren’t reliable, but for most usage scenarios it’s best to discard the observer relationship after sending the invalidation message, so at most one invalidation packet (and one current-value packet) is sent per read packet.